 Family Laws for Marriages in Pakistan

-Court Marriage Procedure in Pakistan
+Civil Marriage/Court Marriage Procedure in Pakistan

-Court marriages in Pakistan are more popular than ever before, there are several reasons for this.
+Civil marriages in Pakistan are more popular than ever before, there are several reasons for this.
 These include:

 - Breaking away from the traditional marriage system – Some people just want to break away from the inherent restrictions or complications associated with a traditional marriage system.
 They just want to have a simple, hassle-free, inexpensive ceremony without all the usual ritualistic and cultural ceremonies attached to traditional marriages.
 This is also an age-old tradition and continues to date, especially in rural areas where women are expected to remain unmarried because of certain social rules or customs, therefore they opt for court marriages as an easy solution.

-- Rejection of traditional marriage system – Modern-day thinking has led many people towards rejecting the whole idea of a ‘traditional’ marriage system, therefore, opting for Court Marriage instead which does not require any religious rites or rituals and is considered more legal than religious marriages under Pakistani family law.
+- Rejection of traditional marriage system – Modern-day thinking has led many people towards rejecting the whole idea of a ‘traditional’ marriage system, therefore, opting for Civil Marriage instead which does not require any religious rites or rituals and is considered more legal than religious marriages under Pakistani family law.

-- Inability to meet costs of traditional marriage system – As mentioned earlier some people do not have sufficient funds required for arranging all the procedures and desired ceremonies required by a traditional Pakistani wedding, therefore, opting for Court Marriage instead which can be done at minimal costs (as compared to a Traditional wedding).
+- Inability to meet costs of traditional marriage system – As mentioned earlier some people do not have sufficient funds required for arranging all the procedures and desired ceremonies required by a traditional Pakistani wedding, therefore, opting for Civil Marriage instead which can be done at minimal costs (as compared to a Traditional wedding).

-You can do court marriage without your parents’ permission, and you don’t need any approval from your parents.
+You can do civil marriage without your parents’ permission, and you don’t need any approval from your parents.
 But if you are a minor (under 18) then you have to prove that you are adult enough to get married.

-You have to prove that you are a Pakistani citizen and ready for court marriage without your parents’ permission.
+You have to prove that you are a Pakistani citizen and ready for civil marriage without your parents’ permission.
 You might be asked for your CNIC number or NICOP (National Identity Card of Overseas Pakistanis).
 If you cannot provide a copy of CNIC or NICOP then any other document, such as B’ Form, Board’s Matriculation certificate in original should be with you at the time of the proceeding.

 If either party is not related to the other one, then it is not necessary to tell anybody about this, as there is no law that says that parents have the right to know about their son/daughter’s decision of getting married by himself/herself.